 Applicants who are currently certified at the EMT-Basic or EMT-Intermediate level or have completed EMSP 1501 (EMT Basic) and EMSP 1160 (EMT-Basic Clinical) but who do not hold EMT-Basic certification may be provisionally accepted.

-Students are only accepted for advance coursework in the fall at LSC-CyFair, LSC-Montgomery, and LSC-North Harris.
+Students are only accepted for advance coursework at LSC-CyFair, LSC-Montgomery, and LSC-North Harris.
 Transfer students should contact the program director for start dates.
-LSC-CyFair has an accelerated one year program that begins in the fall.

 An application portfolio must be submitted according to the deadlines established by the EMSP department of each college program.
 Please see the specific campus of enrollment for application process and requirements.
 LSC-CyFair LSC-Montgomery LSC-North Harris